hoodiecrow/ConsTcl/README.md

 1.  assignment
 1.  procedure definition
 1.  procedure call

-The evaluator recognizes each one by its internal representation and chooses the appropriate process to evaluate them.
-The nine forms will be described in the following sections.

 #### Variable reference

 _Example: `` r `` ==> 10 (a symbol `` r `` is evaluated to 10)_

 A variable is an identifier (symbol) bound to a location in the environment.
 If an expression consists of an identifier it is evaluated to the value stored in that location.
 This is handled by the helper procedure `` lookup ``.
 It searches the environment chain for the identifier, and returns the value stored in the location it is bound to.
-It is an error to do lookup on an unbound symbol.
+It is an error to do lookup on an unbound symbol. __lookup__ procedure

-__lookup__ procedure

 <table border=1><thead><tr><th colspan=2 align="left">lookup (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>